Apply for a Grant

 Urgent Needs

 This cycle aims to support Charlevoix County residents' access to food, shelter, safety, healthcare, mental health services, utility assistance, transportation, and more.
 Eligible nonprofit organizations can apply any time of year.
-Grant guidelines.
-January 5 Ongoing Accepting Applications Ashley Cousens
+Review these grant guidelines for full details.
+January 5 by December 15

 Housing Solutions

 This cycle aims to increase the supply of housing units in Charlevoix County across a variety of price points.
-The Fund works to achieve this purpose by being committed to mixed-income neighborhoods and developments, increasing housing choice, and ensuring that development is compatible with local goals and objectives.
-Grant guidelines
+The fund works to achieve this purpose by being committed to mixed-income neighborhoods and developments, increasing housing choice, and ensuring that development is compatible with local goals and objectives.
+Review these grant guidelines for full details.

 Return to a Grant Application